Vítkov: Administrative division

+Etymology

+Vítkov was named after its founder, nobleman Vítek of Kravaře.

 Geography

 Vítkov is located about 20 km southwest of Opava and 33 km west of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is the hill Horka with an altitude of 603 m.
-The Moravice River forms the northern municipal border.
+The Čermná Stream flows through the town.
+The Moravice River forms the northern municipal border and the Oder River forms the southern municipal border.

 History

 The first written mention of Vítkov is from 1301.
 The town and the Vikštejn Castle were founded by Vítek of Kravaře in the second half of the 13th century.
-In the following centuries, the town often changed owners, who were among the lower nobles.
-In 1713–1714, the then owner of the Vítkov estate, Wipplar of Ulschitz had built a Baroque mansion.
-The Vikštejn Castle (today outside of municipal territory of Vítkov) was abandoned in 1776 and became a ruin.
+In the following centuries, the town often changed owners, who were among the lesser nobles.
+In 1713–1714, Wipplar of Ulschitz, the then owner of the Vítkov estate, had built here a Baroque mansion.
+The Vikštejn Castle (located outside today's municipal territory of Vítkov) was abandoned in 1776 and became a ruin.

 The inhabitants subsisted mainly on cloth and linen crafts and agriculture.
 During the industrialisation in the second half of the 19th century, several textile factories were established.
 Gloves, ribbons and silk products were made here.

-According to the Austrian census of 1910 the town had 3,570 inhabitants, almost all of them were German-speaking.
-Most populous religious group were Roman Catholics with 3,513 (98.4%).
+According to the Austro-Hungarian census of 1910, the town had 3,570 inhabitants, almost all of them were German-speaking Roman Catholics.

 After the end of World War I, by 24 November 1918, the town became part of the Czechoslovak Republic.

-In 1938, Vítkov was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
-After World War II, the German population was expelled and the town was resettled by Czechs.
+In 1938, Vítkov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German-speaking population was expelled and the town was resettled by Czechs.

-On 19 April 2009, an arson attack with three molotov cocktails thrown on house inhabited by a Roma family happened here.
+The 2009 Vítkov arson attack happened in Vítkov, when three molotov cocktails were thrown on a house inhabited by a Roma family.